Careers in Criminal Justice

 Criminalistics involves the collection and examination of items of physical evidence found at crime scenes such as firearms, ammunition components, footwear impressions, fingerprints, hairs, and fibers.The goal of criminalistics is to positively place a suspect at a crime scene using physical evidence.

-The Graduate School of Biomedical Sciences at the UNT Health Science Center also offers a Master's of Science degree in Forensic Genetics.
+The Graduate School of Biomedical Sciences at the UNT Health Science Center offers a Master's of Science degree in Forensic Genetics.

 Useful links for students interested in learning more about the profession of criminalistics and the related career opportunities include: